SkIym/SakunaGraPH/ontology/ontology.md

-- Latest: sakunaph-2
+- Latest: sakunagraph

 TO DO:
+- find existing disaster domain ontology to extend using current
+- determine ways to store multiple paired values and attributes (itemCost, itemQty, )

+DONE:
-- rename IRIs (done)
+- rename IRIs
 - cleanup ontology pitfalls (minor pitfalls are disregarded due to design considerations, only important and critical addressed)
-    - refactor or remove properties without domain or range (done)
+    - refactor or remove properties without domain or range
-    - add disjointnenss between classes / properties (done)
+    - add disjointnenss between classes / properties
         - Natural and Technological Disasters
         - Major Events and Incidents
-    - fix multiple domain issue and make it union (done, just need to scan again)
+    - fix multiple domain issue and make it union
-    - refactor inverse property relationships (done)
+    - refactor inverse property relationships

-- align with existing ontologies
-- determine ways to store multiple paired values and attributes (itemCost, itemQty, )